fsmiamoto/reagent/README.md

 - **Communicate naturally**: Line-level comments are clearer than "change line 42 in app.ts"
 - **Stay in flow**: Review AI-generated code without context-switching to external platforms
-- **Work locally**: Everything runs on your machine—no GitHub setup required for WIP code
+- **Work locally**: Everything runs on your machine
+- **Token efficient**: Give your agent as much feedback as possible at once, reducing token waste
 - **Git-native**: Works with uncommitted changes, commits, and branches using tools you already know

 ## Features